zlngan/ASQuery/README.md

 # ASQuery: A Query-Based Model For Action Segmentation
 ## Introduction
 This repository provides a PyTorch implementation of the paper "ASQuery: A Query-Based Model For Action Segmentation".
-It should be noted that the current version of the code has some redundancy.
-A cleaned-up version of the code will be released later.

 <div align="center">
   <img src="framework.png" width="600px"/>